MA Library and Archive Studies / Course details

 • strategic library management: resource management in research libraries; managing risk and reputation; the future of library spaces and technology design; building a culture of collecting;

-• leadership: leading with authenticity and managing in the workplace; designing vision and values; promoting EDI (Equality, Diversity and Inclusion); creating a dynamic organisation;
+• leadership: leading with authenticity and managing in the workplace; designing vision and values; promoting EDI; creating a dynamic organisation;

-• libraries in Society: open libraries and the future of publishing; the socially engaged librarian, open knowledge in Higher Education;
+• libraries in society: open libraries and the future of publishing; the socially engaged librarian, open knowledge in HE;

 • developing effective services: user-focussed service design; measuring and improving; user engagement and collaborative working;